-Spring is a time when some amazing natural processes are on show.
-One of the most striking is the emergence of seedlings as the sun warms the soil and green shoots rise from the earth.
-With this appearance of life comes a feeling of joy and hope, and the promise of something very important: Food.
+When you plant a seed and green shoots rise from the earth, with this appearance of life comes a feeling of joy and hope, plus in many cases the promise of something very important: Food.

-It is amazing that whole allotments and greenhouses full of vegetables and flowers can come from just a couple of handfuls of small, dry fragments.
+It is amazing that whole allotments, greenhouses and indeed fields full of vegetables and flowers can come from just a couple of handfuls of small, dry fragments.
 Dr Charlotte Allender, from Warwick’s Crop Centre, explains the importance, diversity and quite incredible resilience of seeds.

 I see a lot of seeds throughout the year and they are beautiful and fascinating in equal measure.
 OK, disclaimer: I run the UK Vegetable Genebank which holds 14,000 seed samples of lots of different vegetable crops, so it is my job.
 But as many of us are spending unexpected time at home at the moment, others are taking a new interest gardening and horticulture.
 More and more people are giving vegetable growing a try, and while home grown is not an answer on a national level to replace full supermarket shelves, it is extremely satisfying on a personal level to see tiny seeds develop into mature and tasty plants.